ectomancer/poch/README.md

 # poch
-Pure Python Pochhammer symbol using Stirling numbers of the first kind
+Pure Python Pochhammer symbol special function using Stirling numbers of the first kind.